-In its Frequently Asked Questions, the European Commission states that the prohibition applies irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."
-Further, the European Commission states that the prohibition applies with respect to all CN codes mentioned in Annex XXII of Council Regulation (EU) No. 833/2014 (as amended), regardless of whether products are coal-based or not or whether they are solid or not.
-However, it states that the prohibition does "not concern goods which are already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" at the time when the prohibition becomes applicable.
+In its Frequently Asked Questions, the European Commission states that the prohibition applies with respect to all CN codes mentioned in Annex XXII of Council Regulation (EU) No. 833/2014 (as amended), regardless of whether products are coal-based or not or whether they are solid or not.
+Further, the European Commission states that the prohibition applies irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."
+However, referring to its aim to avoid an impact on the energy security of third countries around the globe, the European Commission states that the transfer (but apparently not the purchase) of the listed coal and other solid fossil fuels to third countries, as well as financing or financial assistance related to such transfer, carried out by EU operators or via the EU territory (including in transit) "should be allowed."
+In addition, it states that the prohibition does "not concern goods which are already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" at the time when the prohibition becomes applicable.